brneto/graphql-api/todos-java-api/README.md

 ### How to run

-Run this app localy executing the following command in the terminal:
+Run this app locally executing the following command in the terminal:

     mvn package && java -jar target/todos-java-api-1.0-SNAPSHOT.jar